perticascatalin/Research/RelationalPROG/in_depth.md

 ##### 2.1 High-Level Summary

-The study presents a novel neural network architecture which relies on structural constraints in order to guide the network towards compositional reasoning and to facilitate interpretability of the inferred resuls.
+The study presents a recurrent neural network architecture which relies on structural constraints in order to guide the network towards compositional reasoning and to facilitate interpretability of the inferred results.

 Components: